Comment on page

 Jobs can automatically restart upon certain types of failures, such as

 JobTimeoutExceeded, which can be specified in the

 executionPolicyof an app(let) or workflow.
-If a job fails for a restartable reason, its failure propagates to its nearest master job and restarts that.
-The master job can be restarted a number of times, given in the
+If a job fails for a restartable reason, its failure propagates to its nearest master job and restarts that job (if that executable has

-executionPolicy, if it is out of retries, the entire job tree fails.
+executionPolicy, after which the entire job tree fails.